-Filing for divorce without children involves a lot of paperwork and takes 4 to 12 months.
-Getting started can be confusing.
+To get a divorce in Ohio, you will need to file a set of forms and then go through the divorce hearing process.
+This can take 4 to 12 months, or more.
 This page will help you file the forms you need to get the process started.
 Learn more about the whole process for a divorce in Ohio.

 However, divorce isn’t the only way to end your marriage.
-If you feel that you and your spouse are able to agree on everything, including how to divide money and debt, think about the pros and cons of a dissolution.
+If you feel that you and your spouse are able to agree on everything, including how to divide money and debt, you can consider filing for dissolution instead.

 If you’re in an abusive relationship, you should think through the best way to keep yourself safe while filing.
 Find a lawyer to help you.
 Learn more about divorce and domestic violence.

 Not everyone can get a divorce in Ohio.
 To file:

 - You or your spouse must have lived in Ohio for at least 6 months.

 - You or your spouse must have lived in the county where you are filing for at least 90 days.
 Learn more about deciding what county to file in.

 - If you or your spouse are pregnant, you can't finalize the divorce until the baby is born.
 As you will likely have a child by the time the divorce is finalized, see filing for divorce with children.